-Differences in a child’s physical appearance — such as hand differences — are noticeable at birth, which can be distressing to the parents.
-In some cases, feelings of anger and guilt develop, especially in the mother, who may blame herself for some “failure” during the pregnancy.
-Parents may also become angry with healthcare providers for not detecting the problem during routine prenatal care.
+Differences in your child’s physical appearance — such as hand differences — are noticeable at birth and can be distressing.
+In some cases, feelings of anger and guilt develop.
+You may blame yourself for some “failure” during your pregnancy.
+Parents may also become angry with their healthcare providers for not detecting the problem during routine prenatal care.

 With a shortened forearm, people with radial club hand may have difficulty performing tasks that require two hands.
 This difference can occur in one (unilateral) or both (bilateral) arms.

 Cleft hand refers to a group of congenital hand differences.
 The fingers or parts of fingers in the center of your child’s hand are missing.
 This leaves a V-shaped space or indentation called a cleft.
 Other hand differences, particularly syndactyly and polydactyly, often occur at the same time.
 There are many types of cleft hand.

 Typically, a person with cleft hand will have a gap in the palm and their middle finger or fingers will be missing.
 Cleft hand can occur in one or both arms.
 (Some people have a family history of clefts in both hands and feet.)
 In typical cleft hand, the hand is almost normal in size, and the arm bones are usually normal.

 About 2 out of 1,000 newborns will be born with a congenital hand difference.
 The condition is more common in babies assigned male at birth (AMAB) than babies assigned female at birth (AFAB).